What is Domestic Abuse?

 Who is affected by Domestic Abuse?

-Anyone can experience domestic abuse – either as a victim or an abuser; it can happen in all kinds of relationships and for any reason, regardless of age, race, sex, sexuality, disability, wealth, geography and lifestyle.
+Anyone can experience domestic abuse; it can happen in all kinds of relationships and for any reason, regardless of age, race, sex, sexuality, disability, wealth, geography and lifestyle.
 It is rarely a single event.
 Children and Young People are also affected by domestic abuse.
 Their health and overall well-being can be adversely affected by living in a household where there is any form of domestic abuse.

 How are children affected by Domestic Abuse?